Astronomy Essentials

 Animated diagram, small black dot orbiting large blue object in elongated oval path.

-This animation shows an orbit that’s vastly more elliptical than either Earth’s or Jupiter’s.
+Animation of an orbit that’s vastly more elliptical than either Earth’s or Jupiter’s.
 Still, you get the idea.
 Perihelion = closest to sun.
 Aphelion = farthest from sun.
-Image via Brandir/ Wikimedia Commons.
+Image via Brandir/ Wikimedia Commons (CC BY-SA 3.0).

-Bottom line: Jupiter’s perihelion or closest point to the sun in 2023 comes overnight November 1-2, 2023.
-The distance between the sun and Jupiter on November 1, 2023, will be 462 million miles (744 million km).
+Bottom line: Jupiter’s closest point to the Earth in 2026 is on January 9.
+The distance between the sun and Jupiter will be 393 million miles, or 633 million km.

 Posted